reduxsaga/redux_saga/README.md

 ```

-To run our Saga, we'll have to connect it to the Redux Store using the `redux_saga` middleware.
+To run our Saga, we'll have to connect it to the Redux Store using the `Redux Saga` middleware.

 #### `main.dart`